chachara88/customized-resume-schema/README.md

 🖼️ This is a slightly tweaked version of the [JSON Resume Schema](https://github.com/jsonresume/resume-schema).
 That project is open source and it takes years and a lot of deliberation for schema changes to be accepted (5 years for v1).
 Therefore, I'm customizing the schema to fit my personal needs for my [resume](https://github.com/anthonyjdella/my-resume).

+The main things that have been modified:
+1. Add leadership section
+2. Validation for present or current dates, as well as an empty string or null
+3. Allows URLs to be null or empty

 ---

 <details>